Vectors and Scalars: Guide two astronauts on a mission to Mars

 The components of a vector

-Once you manage to guide both astronauts to the rover, your last mission is to try to find the best solution to get LERS-M out of the loose mud that it is sinking in.
+Once you have guided both astronauts to the rover, your last mission is to try to find the best solution to get LERS-M out of the loose mud that it is sinking in.
 A shovel, a hammer, and two ropes are at the disposal of the astronauts.
-Learn how to use the tools wisely while defining the components of the vector of force and expressing the components in the polar coordinate system.
+Learn how to use the tools wisely while defining the components of the vector of force and expressing the components in the coordinate system.

 Are you ready to apply everything you have learned about vectors and scalars, so that the rover LERS-M can continue to perform geological analysis of rocks and other planetary surface features on Mars?

-Screenshots of Vectors and Scalars: Guide two astronauts on their extraplanetary mission Virtual Lab Simulation
+Explore Vectors and Scalars: Guide two astronauts on a mission to Mars Virtual Lab Simulation